Wolverines tidy up on turnovers after Beilein lowers the boom

 It didn't go so well.

-Johns checked in at the 8:04 mark for junior center Jon Teske and on the first defensive possession, Air Force threw a bounce pass past Johns for an open dunk.
+Johns came in at the 8:04 mark for junior center Jon Teske and on the first defensive possession, Air Force threw a bounce pass past Johns for an open dunk.

 Then on Air Force's next possession, Johns fouled Ryan Swan on a 3-point shot, which earned him a quick yank at the 7:16 mark.

-According to Beilein, Johns was better suited to defend Air Force's driving style and action than redshirt sophomore center Austin Davis, who struggled with it in practice.
+According to Beilein, Johns was better suited to defend Air Force's driving style and action than redshirt sophomore center Austin Davis, who struggled with it in practice and never checked into the game.

 "We didn't play (Johns) against Seth Dugan for Western Michigan.
 It was a bad matchup," Beilein said.
 "This was a little bit different.
 They were going to drive the five man a lot so we felt he could do that.
 The guy is 6-7, he's 6-8.
 He can guard that better.

 "But right away they picked on him.
-They run that play like twice a game and I don't know if they did it on purpose but they ran it right at the freshman, he got lost.
+They run that play like twice a game and I don't know if they did it on purpose, but they ran it right at the freshman and he got lost.
 It's just a taste of what they're going to see when they go in a game.
 They'll pick on freshmen at different times."

+Johns didn't enter the game again until the closing minutes when Michigan was up by 23.
+But with a backup center spot still up for grabs, the first-half stint was a wasted opportunity to help his case.

 Slam dunks